-Now, RGC’s 1,100 students enjoy so-called “SmartClassrooms,” where instruction is enhanced by devices that put at a professor’s fingertips any materials needed to enliven or reinforce a lecture.
-Using touchscreens at special lecture consoles, RGC faculty can instantly download Internet programming, play information stored on Blue-ray and DVD discs, and project course presentation papers onto 65-inch plasma TV screens at the front of the classroom.
+Now, RGC’s students enjoy “SmartClassrooms,” where instruction is enhanced by devices that put any materials needed to liven or reinforce a lecture at each professor's fingertips.
+Using touchscreens at special lecture consoles, RGC faculty can instantly download Internet programming, play information stored on Blue-ray and DVD discs, and project course presentation papers onto 80-inch LED TV screens at the front of the classroom.

 Additionally, four Distance Learning Centers at each campus provide real-time interaction between a professor and students assembled in disparate classrooms.
 Each DL Center is equipped with five 65-inch high-definition plasma TV screens and sound systems that can amplify a pin drop.

 For work or family-bound students unable to attend regular classes, RGC provides internet coursework for nearly half the bachelor’s and master’s degree credit requirements of its three disciplines: education, liberal arts and business administration.

 The college offers 15 bachelor’s and eight master’s degrees that range from international trade with Mexico and counseling, to criminal justice and biology.
 A bachelor's degree in applied science that features an emphasis in child development or organizational leadership was added in fall 2013.

 The college’s small class sizes and accessible faculty contribute to high academic success rates, including a 99-to-100 percent Teacher Certification Test passing rate among RGC’s Education students.